EzArIk/PcxFileType/ReadMe.md

 -------

 This work is distributed under the terms and conditions of the MIT license.
-See License.txt for more information.
+See License.md for more information.

 Feedback & Bug Reporting